Tablets and Computers for Seniors: The Only Guide You Need

 Besides, did you know that computer use is on the rise among this demographic?
-A 2016 survey found that 67 percent of American adults over the age of 65 use the Internet, up from 53 percent in 2012.1, 2 About a third of respondents reported using social media (and 70 percent of those who did said they check it every day).1 A separate study revealed that 25 percent of seniors play online video games.3
+A 2016 survey by Pew Research Center found that 67 percent of American adults over the age of 65 use the Internet, up from 53 percent in a 2012 survey.
+About a third of respondents in the 2016 survey reported using social media (and 70 percent of those who did said they check it every day).
+A separate Pew Research Center study revealed that 25 percent of seniors play online video games.

 When choosing any device, the most important factor to consider is what you want to do with it.
 Do you just want to send emails and look at family photos, or are you hoping to watch movies, print documents, or create spreadsheets?
 Will it stay in one place in your home, or would you like it to be portable?
 How much experience do you have with computers?
 Are there physical limitations to consider?

 In the end, the best device is the one that most closely meets your individual needs and preferences.
 The following information can help you determine exactly what that might be.

 Desktop Computers vs. Laptops vs. Tablets